tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 ### State Transition

 To transition between states, the `become` method needs to be called with name of *next state*.
-This will **change the state of the FSM to the next state and start executing it**. `InvalidStateException` will be thrown if the provided next state is not defined.
+This will **change the state of the FSM to the next state and start executing it**.
+An `InvalidStateException` will be thrown if the provided next state is not defined.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #state-transition }